667 Wireless Telephone and Data Service

 4. The wireless telephone and data service allowance must be approved by the Department Chair/Head, Dean/Director, and Vice President.

 B. Wireless Telephone and Data Service Allowance Amount

 1. The wireless telephone and data service allowance rates will be in accordance with the rates reflected on the Allowance Request for Wireless Telephone and Data Service.
 Rates may be adjusted each July 1, after appropriate review and approval by the President.
-The allowance is taxable income to the employee.
+The allowance is non-taxable compensation to the employee.
 (Note: The allowance amount could exceed the direct cost of the wireless telephone and data service but may not cover all the additional taxes and fees the employee will pay.)
 The amount for the wireless telephone and data service allowance will be based on business use only.

 2. The wireless telephone and data service allowance must be evaluated, at a minimum, on an annual basis.
 The supervisor, Department Head, or Dean should evaluate the amount of the allowance each June to ensure that the allowance amounts are appropriate.
 Documentation for the amount (such as previous phone bills) and for the necessity (as opposed to convenience) of the allowance amount should be submitted by the employee to his/her supervisor, in order to demonstrate the need for an allowance.
 Human Resource Services will continue to process the same allowance amount, unless they receive an updated allowance request form or a cancellation request.
 For any allowance changes, allowance request forms should be submitted to Human Resource Services by the 5th of the month, to be effective the current month.